meowmeowxw/nvim/README.md

 With coc I recommend the coc-clangd extension, specifically with [Bear](https://github.com/rizsotto/Bear) to generate the `compile_commands.json`.
-In this way is possible to:
+In this way is possible to have the intellisense and autocompletion.

-1. `<leader>rn` -> rename the variables inside the file with local scope awareness.
-2. Intellisense and autocompletion

 ### Python